What is an Energy Performance Certificate?

 An Energy Performance Certificate (EPC) is a document showing the assessed energy efficiency of a home.
 It uses an A - G ratings system which allows prospective owners and tenants to consider the affordability of a home in terms of the likely heating and lighting costs.
 An EPC survey must be carried out by an accredited domestic energy assessor who should visit your home.
 You can search for an accredited assessor using the EPC Register.

 An EPC always comes with a recommendation report that lists cost effective and other measures to improve the current energy rating of the home.
 A rating is also given showing what could be achieved if all the recommendations were taken.
-There is currently no legal requirement to carry out any of the recommendations but there are government proposals to stop landlords renting out properties with ratings lower than E after 2018.
-Landlords may also be required to accept a tenant’s reasonable request for improvements prior to this date.

 Whether you are a homeowner, landlord or tenant you may be able to take advantage of some great offers to improve the energy efficiency of your home and reduce your energy bills at little or no cost.
 Visit our energy efficient warm homes page to find out more.

 An EPC is required for homeowners and landlords, who wish to sell, buy or rent out a property.
 Landlords and homeowners must provide prospective, and accepted, tenants or owners with a free copy the EPC.
 An EPC is not, however, required for any property that was occupied before 1 October 2008 and continues to be occupied by the same tenant.